galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 [goseq tool](https://bioconductor.org/packages/release/bioc/vignettes/goseq/inst/doc/goseq.pdf) provides methods for performing GO analysis of RNA-seq data, taking length bias into account.
 The methods and software used by goseq are equally applicable to other category based tests of RNA-seq data, such as KEGG pathway analysis.

 goseq needs 2 files as inputs:
-- A tabular file with the differentially expressed genes from all genes assayed in the RNA-seq experiment with 2 columns:
+- a **differentially expressed genes** file.
+Information for all genes tested for differential expression (all genes after filtering lowly expressed).
+This file should have 2 columns:
     - the Gene IDs (unique within the file)
     - True (differentially expressed) or False (not differentially expressed)
-- A file with information about the length of a gene to correct for potential length bias in differentially expressed genes
+- a **gene lengths** file.
+Information to correct for potential length bias in differentially expressed genes.
+This file should have 2 columns:
+    - the Gene IDs (unique within the file)
+    - the gene lengths

-We will call genes differentially expressed if they have an adjusted P value below 0.01 and a fold-change of 1.5 (log2FC of 0.58) as in the Fu paper.
-We will add a column that gives these genes the value "True" and all other genes tested for differential expression the value "False".
+We will use the table of differentially expressed results output from the limma-voom tool and call genes differentially expressed if they have an adjusted P value below 0.01 and a fold-change of 1.5 (log2FC of 0.58) as in the Fu paper.
+We can use the gene lengths from the original table we imported from GEO (`seqdata`).
+But if we didn't have that we could use a tool like **featureCounts** {% icon tool %} to output a gene lengths file.
+The original file with gene lengths contains all >20k genes, but we only want the ~15k we have in our differentially expressed genes file after filtering low counts, and in the same order.
+So we will join the lengths file with the differentially expressed genes file, keeping only the lengths information for genes present in the differentially expressed genes file.
+We can then cut out the columns we need for the two inputs (gene id, length) (gene id, DE status) and as a bonus they will both be sorted in the same order, what we need for goseq.

+To generate the two input files we will use:
+* **Compute** to add a column to the limma-voom table that gives genes meeting our adjP and fold-change thresholds the value "True" and all other genes the value "False"
+* **Join two Datasets** (matching on gene ids) to add the gene lengths information
+* **Cut** to extract the two columns with the differentially expressed genes information
+* **Cut** to extract the two columns with the gene lengths information

-> ### {% icon hands_on %} Hands-on: Prepare the datasets for GOSeq
+> ### {% icon hands_on %} Hands-on: Prepare the two inputs for GOSeq
 >
 > 1. **Compute** {% icon tool %} with
 >    - *"Add expression"*: `bool(c8<0.01) and bool(abs(c4)>0.58)`
 >    - {% icon param-collection %} *"as a new column to"*: the `limma-voom Tables`
-> 2. **Cut** {% icon tool %} with
->    - *"Cut columns"*: `c1,c9`
->    - *"Delimited by"*: `Tab`
->    - {% icon param-file %} *"From"*: the output of the **Compute** {% icon tool %}
->
->    We just generated the differentially expressed information for goseq.
-We need as second input for goseq, the gene lengths.
-We can use the gene lengths from the original table we imported from GEO (`seqdata`).
-But if we didn't have that we could use a tool like **featureCounts** {% icon tool %} to output a gene lengths file.
->    The original file with gene lengths contains all >20k genes, but we only want the ~15k we have in our differentially expressed genes file after filtering low counts, and in the same order.
-So we will join the two tables, keeping only the information for genes present in the differentially expressed genes file.
-We can then cut out the columns we need for the 2 inputs (gene id, length) (gene id, DE status) and as a bonus they will both be sorted in the same order, what we need for goseq.
-> 1. **Join two Datasets** {% icon tool %} with
+> 2. **Join two Datasets** {% icon tool %} with
->    - *"Join"*: output of the **Cut** {% icon tool %} step above
+>    - *"Join"*: output of the **Compute** {% icon tool %} step above
 >    - *"using column"*: `Column: 1`
 >    - *"with"* the GEO counts file `seqdata`
 >    - *"and column"*: `Column: 1`